Paramore: 2009–2011: Brand New Eyes, departure of the Farros, and Singles Club

 On December 18, 2010, a message was released through Paramore.net stating that Josh and Zac Farro were leaving the band.
 The band also confirmed the scheduled South American tour would still happen.
-Josh Farro wrote a statement on the departure on his Blogger, claiming that the band was "a manufactured product of a major-label".
-He accused Hayley Williams of being manipulated by her management, treating the rest of the group as her solo project, and claimed she was the only member of the band who was signed to Atlantic Records, while her bandmates were simply "riding on the coattails of her dream".
+Josh Farro wrote a statement on the departure on his Blogger, claiming that the band had become "a manufactured product of a major-label."
+He accused Williams of being manipulated by her management and her parents, treating the group as her solo project, and claimed she was the only member of the band who was signed to Atlantic Records, while her bandmates were simply "riding on the coattails of her dream."
 On December 30, 2010, MTV News interviewed Williams, York and Davis in Franklin, Tennessee, regarding their reactions to Farro's response.
 The band members confirmed many of Farro's statements, notably that Williams was indeed the only member of the band actually signed to Atlantic.
 They added that they felt the statement was irrelevant, and claimed they had addressed many of the Farro's critiques already throughout the course of their career.

 On January 10, 2011, in an interview with MTV, Hayley Williams said that despite the band losing two of its founding members, they would release new music in 2011, although they had not confirmed if it would be a full album for release or just a small number of songs.
 The singer also admitted that Paramore's style was likely to change with the new lineup, but clarified that the band would still retain their core signature sound.
 Paramore later confirmed they were entering a studio in Los Angeles with producer Rob Cavallo to record what would be the Singles Club.

 On June 3, 2011, Paramore released the single "Monster", featured on the Transformers: Dark of the Moon soundtrack.
 This is the first song that the band released without the Farro brothers.
 On June 9, 2011, Hayley Williams announced that the band had started to write their fourth album, which they hoped to start recording at the end of the year, with an early 2012 release.
 On October 11, 2011, Paramore announced that they would release a new song for each of the remaining months of 2011.
 The band set up the Singles Club on their website which gave fans the chance to purchase the singles when they were released, as they were released exclusively through the Singles Club and were therefore not sold elsewhere.
 A song called "Renegade", premiered the day of the announcement, with "Hello Cold World" following on November 7, and "In the Mourning" on December 5.
 In 2011, former member, Josh Farro, formed Novel American, with Zac Farro later joining the band.